bkg2018/MLMD/README.md

 I hope MLMD will help you to easily maintain multilingual documentations.

-In these Covid days, please stay safe and protect others.
+In these Covid days, please stay safe and take care of others.

 Francis Piérot